daffaalfandy/athletes-management-system/docs/planning-artifacts/prd.md

 - **Offline-First Zero Latency:** Built with Electron and SQLite to ensure the system is "always on" and lightning-fast in stadium basements and sports halls where internet is unavailable.
 - **The Digital Dossier:** A dedicated local vault for storing and instantly retrieving scanned copies of technical certifications (Kyu/Dan) and tournament diplomas.
-- **The Analog Factory:** Specialized logic to generate physical "Hardfiles" and Excel exports tailored for the registration requirements of provincial and national committees.
+- **Total Pool & Competitive Pool:** High-level metrics to distinguish between the entire database and the "Active" training roster.
-- **Judo-Specific Logic:** Native support for technical rank progression, birth-year-based age calculation, and high-speed grouping by weight categories.
+- **Activity Scale Logic:** Native support for three-tier engagement tracking: Constant (Elite Core), Intermittent (Variable), and Dormant (Archive).
+- **Institutional Branding:** Support for Regency (Kabupaten) and Partner Club logos to establish institutional authority.

 ## Project Classification